jhogan/core/README.md

 Housekeeping commits mainly consist of post facto comments, whitespace changes, changes to documentation files, and other such changes that have very little to do with computer logic.
-They typically have one word in their commit message: "Housekeeping" since most housekeeping changes don't require a lot of explanation.
+They typically have one word in their commit message: "Housekeeping", since most housekeeping changes don't require a lot of explanation.
 On a second line (after the blank line), the branch name is included as in standard code commits: